Academic Information for Online Programs

 Course Work Make-up Policy

 The determination as to if, when, and how missed course work is to be made up by a student is at the sole discretion of the instructor responsible for the course.
-It is the instructor’s responsibility to notify his/her students of their make-up policy at the beginning of the course and include that policy in the course syllabus.
+It is the instructor’s responsibility to notify students of their make-up policy at the beginning of the course and include that policy in the course syllabus.

-For the Associate's degree program, each course needed to fulfill graduation requirements is offered on a set schedule.
+For the Associate degree program, each course needed to fulfill graduation requirements is offered on a set schedule.
 The ASSD program is designed to be completed in eight quarters.
 However, if a student deviates from this schedule, fails courses, or leaves school for a period of time, one or more required courses may not be available.
 If a required course is no longer available because the course has been “taught out,” or has already been offered multiple times to students in a cohort, the student may be required to take a substitute course or complete a course at their own expense through concurrent enrollment.

 Transfer Credit - Application of Grades and Credits